neilcampbell/algorand-typescript-testing/readme.md

    - Use of `arc4.Contract` as the base class for the contract.
    - ABI methods defined using the `@arc4.abimethod` decorator.
-   - Use of ARC4-specific types like `arc4.Str`, `arc4.Bool`, and `arc4.UintN64`.
    - Readonly method annotation with `@arc4.abimethod({readonly: true})`.

 2. Testing ARC4 Contracts:

    - Creation of an `arc4.Contract` instance within the test context.
-   - Use of `ctx.any.arc4` for generating ARC4-specific random test data.
+   - Use of `ctx.any` for generating random test data.
    - Direct invocation of ABI methods on the contract instance.

 3. Transaction Handling: